ashernevins/docker-nginx-ssl-bundled/README.md

 ## Usage

-- Create a Dockerfile in a directory containing <your-ssl-certificate>.crt and <your-private-key>.key with the following content:
+- Create a Dockerfile in a directory containing ssl.crt and ssl.key with the following content:

         FROM asher/nginx-ssl-bundled